quale-quest/sql-mvc/README.md

 This is not a toy,it is under full-time active development and it is the culmination of many years of work, being re-implemented in an updated open source project.

-*Alpha version 0.0 Notice: When evaluating SQL-MVC keep in mind this project is still version 0.0.x- alpha/preview
+*Alpha version 0.0 Notice: When evaluating SQL-MVC keep in mind this project is still version 0.0.x- alpha/preview release
-release - a lot of stuff is not 100% polished or even to spec, try and pick up the key points we are trying to demonstrate not shortcomings or bugs (although all feedback is welcome). *
+- the GUI looks old and clunky, but it is fully customisable and will be modernised, a lot of stuff is not 100% polished or even to spec, try and pick up the key points we are trying to demonstrate not shortcomings or bugs (although all feedback is welcome).
+We expect to reach Beta version in May *